PoohL0ve/data_analytics/README.md

 - SQL: Structured Query Language for working with databases
 - Visualisation Tools: Power BI and Tableau to make static or dynamic visuals
 - Programming Languages: Python and R along with relevant libraries like pandas, ggplot, and seaborn are the main programming languages used.

+## Business Intelligence
+BI is the strategies, processes, and technologies organisations use to collect, analyse, and present data (information) in a meaningful way, to support decision-making.
+BI dashboards are used to convey important information in snapshots.
+Dashboards should be interactive, adaptive/responsive, consistent/standardised, relevant/meaningful, illustrative, and use clarity and simplicity.
+### Business Metrics
+**Conversion Rate (CR)** is the share of customers that make a purchase.
+Example if 10 people visit a store and 2 of those by something, the the CR is 20%.
+A **product/marketing funnel** is a sequence of CRs where each steps shows a conversion to the other.

+## Data Warehousing
+A data warehouse is a large repository for storing data organised in a structured manner.
+Online Analytical Processing (OLAP) allows you to interact with the data.Online Transaction Processing (OLTP) is the mechanism used to collect payment in online stores.
+OLTP databases are used to handle everyday transactions for businesses.

+Data integration and ETL (Extract, Tranform, Load) involves the collection, transformation, and loading of data from various sources into the data warehouse.
+1. Extracting data: process of receiving data from different source file like dbs, csv's and so on, or even from other tables in databases.
+2. Transforming data: ensures that the data is cleaned and in the right format to meet the requirements of the warehouse:
+     - Data Cleaning: identifying errors and inconsistencies like duplicates, missing values, and null values.
+     - Data Integration: multiple data files are placed into a unified format or structure.
+     - Data enrichment: adding additional data.
+     - Data aggregation: summarising the data.
+3. Loading data: the data is loaded in teh warehouse for querying.
+     - There are several models of warehouses that the data can be loaded in.

+Data Warehousing Models
+- **Star Schema**: the center table is the fact table and the other tables surrounding it contains different types of business information such as products, customers, suppliers etc.
+- **Snowflake Schema**: An extension of the snow flake where tables are further divided into more specific tables, like having a table for customer address opposed to just leaving it in the customer table.
+- **Galaxy Schema**: multiple interconnect start schemas.

+Types of OLAP:
+- **MOLAP**: Multi-dimensional OLAPs store data in cubes making it efficient for complex queries.
+The cubes are organised in hierarchies and measures.
+- **ROLAP**: data is stored in relational databases in a star or snowflake schema, that makes it efficient for scaling.
+- **HOLAP**: combination of MOLAP (stores summary data), and ROLAP (stores detailed information).

+OLAP engines and processing are the most value structures that allows the system to be effective.
+Ensuring that uses can interact with data in a fast, flexible, and insightful way.
+Aggreation and precomputation can be done in OLAP systems which is the summarising of data at certain levels.
+OLAP systems are designed to optimise querying by usng algorithms, indexing, and data retrieval methods.
+Front-end client tools include data visualisation and reporting tools, and adhoc querying tools.

+## Cohorts Analysis
+It is the process of grouping individuals into cohorts/groups based on common characteristics and tracking the behaviour over time.
+The reason for this is to discover insights on engagement, retention, and churn rates.
+Retention rate measures the percentage of cutomers who continue to engage with a product/service overtime.
+The chrun rate is the percentage of cumstomers that stop using a product over a specific period of time.